abayley/takusen/README.txt

 There is any easy workaround, which is to copy libpq.dll and rename it to pq.dll.
 If you do this, then you should be able to use ghci with PostgreSQL without problems.
-Don't forget to ensure that PostgreSQL's bin in in your path.
+Don't forget to ensure that PostgreSQL's bin is in your path.

 In the past I've had problems with older versions of PostgreSQL and ghc-6.4.1.
 Specifically, the call to PQprepare would segfault.